This is a multi-activity tour far from the crowds and in one of Patagonia’s most beautiful areas.

 You can read more about the excursions available in the Practical Information below.

 Come with us and get immersed in the beauty of nature or go and follow the trails of the settlers to learn about the pioneering history through their true descendants.
-You need to pre-book your choice of excursion.
+There are self-guided trips or you can pre-book your choice of excursion (at extra cost).

 Our experienced guides have spent years getting around the valley and they know well its geography, weather and people.
 Most of our staff are born and raised here, and along with our solid network throughout the valley, we know its secrets and wonders.